lip6/ITSTools-web/ltsmin.md

 # LTSmin

+Warning: This page and the functionality described are still work in progress.

 [LTSmin](http://fmt.cs.utwente.nl/tools/ltsmin/) is multi-solution model-checker for a variety of formalisms developped by the Formal Methods and Tools group of Twente University.
 They define an intermediate API called PINS that puts a pivot interface between solution engines and (explicit) transition relations.